 Choosing a server

-In order to figure out the mechanics of the game a quiet server with less than 50 players is a good place to start.
-Intuition would suggest Facepunch’s official servers are the safest place to start but they’re riddled with cheaters and attract a less friendly crowd.
+The best way to figure out the mechanics of the game is on a quiet server with less than 50 players.
+You’d think Facepunch’s official servers would be the safest place to start but there tend to be cheaters on them and they attract a less friendly crowd.

-A well maintained community server will keep tabs on cheaters and police players who are abusive or disrespectful.
-If you’re playing on your own, look for solo/duo/trio servers as they restrict players to small groups and mean you’ll avoid large clans and zergs.
+A well maintained community server will keep tabs on cheaters and police players who’re abusive or disrespectful.
+If you’re playing on your own, look for solo/duo/trio servers as they restrict players to small groups which helps avoid large clans and zergs.

-When you’re learning the ropes other players are usually more hindrance than help so don’t be scared to jump on an empty community server.
+When you’re learning the ropes other players are usually more hindrance than help so don’t be scared to jump on an empty server and go full PvE.

 - Stone Hatchet 200 wood, 100 stone

 - Stone Pick Axe 200 wood, 100 stone